 Did you know that there are different kinds of Schizophrenia?
 You may have heard of Paranoid Schizophrenia, but there is more than one type of condition.
 There are five different kinds of Schizophrenia: Catatonic, Disorganized, Paranoid, Residual, and Undifferentiated.
-People with Schizophrenia experience various symptoms, and it doesn’t look the same on any one individual.
+People with Schizophrenia experience various symptoms, and it doesn’t always look the same for every individual.

 The symptoms of Schizophrenia vary from person to person.
 They’re included (but not limited to) the following:

 People living with Schizophrenia experience psychosis.
-When they’re psychotic, it means that they may have trouble distinguishing what is and isn’t real.
-Some individuals can identify that they’re having psychosis when it’s happening.
+The main symptom of psychosis is a sense that things aren’t real.
+Some individuals can identify that they’re having a psychosis when it’s happening.
 They see the warning signs, and they can manage the state.
-Psychosis isn’t something that you can prevent by talk therapy.
+Psychosis isn’t something that you can necessarily prevent by talk therapy.
 It’s a product of having Schizophrenia.
 The way to manage psychosis is by taking antipsychotic medications.
-The main symptom of psychosis is a sense that things aren’t real.
-That derealization feeling leads to other symptoms, such as paranoia, delusions, and hallucinations.
+That disrgulated feeling leads to other symptoms, such as paranoia, delusions, and hallucinations.
 Here are some signs that psychosis may be coming on:

 These are signs that a person with Schizophrenia may be about to experience a psychotic episode.
-Some of these are also overlapping as symptoms of depression, but when you observe them in someone with Schizophrenia, it looks different.
+Some of these are also overlapping symptoms of depression.
+When you observe them in someone with Schizophrenia, it looks and feels different.

-General physical examination - Before you see a mental health professional, Seeing your regular doctor to determine if there are medical conditions is crucial.
+General physical examination - Before you see a mental health professional, seeing your regular doctor to determine if there are other medical conditions is crucial.
 They will ask questions and may take bloodwork to rule out any other complications.
-Your doctor will likely run particular tests or schedule an MRI or CT scan to see if there’s another neurological condition.
+Your doctor will likely run particular tests or schedule an MRI or CT scan to see if there is another neurological condition.

 Seeing a psychiatrist - The most accurate way to get a diagnosis with any mental health condition is by seeing a psychiatrist.
-They’re experts in mental health and can give you the best diagnosis.
-A psychiatrist can diagnose Schizophrenia by going over a list of symptoms.
-There are many different professionals that a person can see to get an accurate diagnosis.
-A psychiatrist will adhere to the diagnostic criteria for Schizophrenia.
+They are experts in mental health and can give you the best diagnosis.
+A psychiatrist can diagnose Schizophrenia by checking you against a list of symptoms.
 They will use the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) as a part of the evaluation process to determine if an individual has Schizophrenia.

 A psychiatrist is a medical doctor who is trained to diagnose and treat mental illnesses and conditions.
 To screen for Schizophrenia, they will see a patient, observe their behavior, and ask them about their thoughts and current mood.
-Another aspect is the doctor will ask if the patient is using drugs or alcohol.
+Another aspect that the doctor will screen for is if the patient is using drugs or alcohol.
 A psychiatrist will determine if a patient is having delusions or hallucinations.
 The doctor will screen the individual for thoughts of self-harm or suicide.
 After the psychiatric evaluation, the doctor will make a determination.